badl7/heart_disease-ML_project/README.md

   *  RandomizedSearchCV
   *  GridSearchCV

-And we will try to use this methods to fine tune our models..
+And we will try to use this methods to fine tune our models.